 Under the No Action Alternative, current 9-foot navigation channel maintenance would continue under the existing plan.
 The levels of the river and associated reservoir would continue to fluctuate under current flow rates.
 The No Action Alternative would require the use of terrestrial disposal sites for navigation channel maintenance dredging identified under the 2018 DMMPs.
 New sites identified in the 2018 DMMPs would need to be constructed, as needed, and mitigated for before they would be operable.
 In-water disposal was not approved by the Oklahoma Department of Environmental Quality.
-Therefore, if active disposal sites are exhausted, future dredged material would have to be deposited in inactive terrestrial sites identified and approved in the 1974 EIS and/or in existing sites in Arkansas until the new sites proposed in the 2018 DMMPs are established.
-Many of the Tulsa District terrestrial sites approved in the 1974 EIS have not been utilized since creation of the navigation channel and contain mature vegetation.
+Therefore, if active disposal sites are exhausted, future dredged material would have to be deposited in inactive terrestrial sites identified and approved in the 1974 EIS and/or in existing sites in Arkansas until the new sites approved in the 1974 EIS have not been utilized since creation of the navigation channel and contain mature vegetation.
 Utilizing these sites would require site reworking and additional mitigation for terrestrial impacts, and thus would have a minor adverse impact on terrestrial resources with mitigation efforts.